 “Before looking to carry out any conservation treatment it was thought necessary by the museum staff and myself to carry out full technical examination so that we might have a better understanding of its structure and perhaps have a clearer idea as to why it was in such poor condition,” Nicola Grimaldi, senior lecturer in Conservation of Fine Art at Northumbria, told Aleteia.
 “X-radiography is just one of the methods I used to examine the painting and performed only in the last few weeks, but I was completely taken aback to find the Nativity scene (a completely different image) lying beneath the present image of St. John the Baptist.”

-She said that the artist of the painting is not known.
+the artist of the painting is not known.

-Grimaldi told Medievalists.net that it is unusual to find paintings hidden in this way and to discover a Nativity scene in this detail.
+Medievalists.net that it is unusual to find paintings hidden in this way and to discover a Nativity scene in this detail.

 “And just before Christmas was really incredible,” she said.

 Grimaldi said she and her team were trying to understand why there was significant loss of paint in parts of the work, particularly where the wood behind the canvas joined together.